shimondoodkin/node-inflow/README.md

 # node-inflow
-  a simple "Step" library with a +shared+ object. designed with the user and debugging in mind.
+  a simple "Step" library with a _shared_ object. designed with the user and debugging in mind.

 * no more complicated closures